 3. Be cognizant of where they are “authenticating” on the Internet.
 Authentication is anywhere you enter your user name and a password.
 Owners need to make sure they are not giving away their login information to a criminal.

-5. We also recommend that you are vigilant with your potential guests.
-For example, if a guest wants to send you a check for more than you agreed upon, and want you to give them the difference back in cash, that should set off warning bells.
+4. We also recommend that you are vigilant with your potential guests.
+For example, if a guest wants to pay offline or send you a check for more than you agreed upon, and want you to give them the difference back in cash, that should set off warning bells.

 Other areas you are responsible for: